 If you are used to Uber, you will like the Grab app.
-Uber doesn’t work in Koh Samui, but Grab is based on the same principle as Uber.
-The advantage is clear -- you know the price in advance and you don’t have to bargain with anyone.
+Uber doesn't work there, but Grab is based on the same principle as Uber.
+The advantage is clear - you know the price in advance and you don't have to bargain with anyone.

 You may not be surprised that only a few taxi drivers will be using a taximeter.
 If you choose to go by taxi, agree on the price in advance and bargain.
 Popular is also "moto-taxi" (motorbike taxi), which is ideal for 1 person.

 There is no better way for island exploration than visiting all the temples, beaches and attractions with a rented scooter.
 Are you scared because you have never sat on a motorbike?
 Neither did we, so we tried it and it was a great trip.
 You will find a lot of rentals on the Samui island, prices are around 150-200 Baht per day.
 Roads are quite good and nobody drives extremely fast there.